 In this post, I want to just take a moment to highlight an important aspect to trading football matches, which is how to maximise the value that we are getting.

-If you follow me with my 5K Challenge you will know that I usually enter my trades by dripping my stakes in from the start.
+If you follow me with my 5K Challenge you will know that I usually enter my trades by dripping my stakes after around 10 or 15 minutes.

 However, an important aspect of trading and betting is that we take as much VALUE as possible.
 After all, betting with value is the only way to win in the long run.
 If you aren’t taking a price which is higher than the true probability of the outcome, you will ultimately lose in the long run.

-You may win a few, lose a few but overall, you will lose as the price you are taking is lower than the statistical probability of the event actually occurring.
+You may win a few and lose a few, but overall, you will lose as the price you are taking is lower than the statistical probability of the event actually occurring.

 So what we really need to do is to consistently maximise the value we are getting, but how can we do this?